-Main components of remuneration of the members of the group executive committee and the other employees of luxempart the remuneration scheme of Luxempart consists of three main components: a base salary package, an annual variable remuneration, and a stock option plan.
+The remuneration scheme of Luxempart consists of three main components: a base salary package, an annual variable remuneration and a stock option plan.

 The base salary package is composed of a gross salary and other advantages, depending on the employee's function and seniority.
 Other advantages can include a company car, a mobile device, pension plans,...
-This base salary package intends to be in line with the market standard for our industry, taking into account the cost of life in our various home markets.
-This package is reviewed regularly and career evolutions provide for more significant salary increases.
+This base salary package intends to be in line with the market standard for our industry, taking into account the cost